 - soybeans and soybean oil

 Iron is essential for healthy levels of red blood cells and platelets.
-Research carried out on toddlers and teenagers with iron deficiency anemia suggests that iron might increase platelet count in those with this condition.

 According to the NIH, males over 18 and females over 50 require 8 milligrams (mg) of iron daily, while females aged 19 to 50 need 18 mg.
 Women need 27 mg per day during pregnancy.